mhorpheus/test/DFIR-Hotline.md

 ## Follow the Sun for Incident Intake

 ### Concept description
 Three main regions maintain almost all Hotline numbers: Asia Pacific, EMEA and North America.
-To provide a unified, standardized approach and to avoid the need for IRIS team members to work outside business hours, a Follow the Sun model is employed.
+To provide a unified, standardized approach and to avoid the need for X-Force IR team members to work outside business hours, a Follow the Sun model is employed.
 In this approach, 24 hours are divided into three 8-hour shifts.
 Each shift is allocated within business hours of the owning geography.
 All hotline calls from any of the three respective Geographies participating in Follow the Sun, are answered by the Geography currently on shift during those designated hours.
 This means, that call to any of the EMEA, North America or APAC number will reach out to the same person.

 South America do not have dedicated hotline numbers and use World Wide number, while their team do not participate in shifts.
 Japan operated independently and their hotline number will reach only team in Japan.

 This operations model **should not be mistaken** with **Follow the Sun Incident Response**, as it is only designed to provide 24/7 **Incident Intake**.
-The aim is to ensure that call is answered, registered and depending on the situation, initial IRIS support is initiated.
+The aim is to ensure that call is answered, registered and depending on the situation, initial X-Force IR support is initiated.

 ### On-call Shifts Schedule
 Shift distribution among participating Geographies is presented in the table below: